mcneel/developer.rhino3d.com/_guide_topics/cpp/what_is_the_cpp_sdk.md

 ---
 title: What is the C/C++ SDK?
-description: This guide has yet to be authored or ported.
+description: This guide gives an overview of C/C++ SDK.
 author: dale@mcneel.com
 apis: ['C/C++']
 languages: ['C/C++']